How much should a scholarly article cost the taxpayer?In: science politics

 Another pernicious consequence of this state of affairs: institutions have been stuck with a pre-digital strategy for hiring and promoting their faculty, namely judging them by the venues of their articles.
 As the most prestigious journals publish, on average, the least reliable science, but the scientists who publish there are awarded with the best positions (and are, in turn, training their students how to publish their unreliable work in these journals), science is now facing a replication crisis of epic proportions: most published research is false.

 Thus, both the scientific community and the public have more than one reason to try and free some of the funds currently wasted on legacy publishing.
 Consequently, there are a few new players on the publishing market who offer their services for considerably less.
 Not surprisingly, in developing countries, where cash is even more of an issue, already more than 15 years ago a publicly financed solution was developed (SciELO) that publishes fully accessible articles at a cost of between US$70-200, depending on various technical details.
-In the following 15 years, problems have accumulated now also in the richer countries and this ballpark price range from just under US$100 to under US$500 per article is also quoted by some of these newer publishers such as RIO Journal, Science Open, F1000Research or Hindawi.
-However, as these publishers have not (yet?) published their figures, it comes as a welcome confirmation that yet another company, Standard Analytics, comes to similar costs in their recent analysis.
+In the following 15 years, problems have accumulated now also in the richer countries, prompting the emergence of new publishers.
+Also for these, the ballpark price range from just under US$100 to under US$500 per article is quoted by some of these newer publishers/service providers such as Scholastica, Ubiquity, RIO Journal, Science Open, F1000Research, PeerJ or Hindawi.
+Representatives of all of these publishers independently tell me that their costs per article range in the low hundreds and Ubiquity, Hindawi and PeerJ are even on record with this price range.
+[After this post was published, Martin Eve of the Open Library of the Humanities also quoted roughly these costs for their enterprise.]
+Now, as a welcome confirmation, yet another company, Standard Analytics, comes to similar costs in their recent analysis.